 Playing with sticks: The Joueurs de baston of Medieval France

-The origins of the French Baton are unclear like most vernacular martial arts, but one of the first mentions of the Baton in France can be found when in 1205 Phillip II ruled that the bâton d’armes (arming staff) was to be three feet long (corresponding at the time to the height from the floor to the armpit).
+The origins of the French Baton are unclear like most vernacular martial arts, but one of the first mentions of the Baton in France can be found when in 1205 Phillip II ruled that the bâton d’armes (arming staff) was to be three feet long.
 This weapon was meant to be used in judicial duels between commoners, often paired with the use of the Harasse (judicial shield); exemplifying the image of the stick as a symbol of social rank.

 Harasse shields used here in Talhoffer’s 1459 treatise.
 In France, the swords would have been replaced by three feet long sticks for commoners